jfallmann/MONSDA/docs/source/preparation.rst

 Plannig a project run
 ======================

+Depending on the analysis you want to coduct, it may make more or less sense to split samples into different conditions and settings, following the :ref:`condition-tree`.

   1. answer following questions:

     * what is the experimental design? which conditions do i have?